tmathis720/Hydra/src/equation/docs/about_equation.md

 ### 6.1.
 Unit Testing

 - **Coverage**: Ensure all new methods, especially in `energy_equation.rs` and `turbulence_models.rs`, have corresponding unit tests.

 - **Test Cases**: Use simple, analytically solvable problems to verify correctness.
+For example, test the energy equation with a known temperature distribution and boundary conditions.

+- **Boundary Conditions Testing**: Include tests for all types of boundary conditions (Dirichlet, Neumann, Robin) to ensure they are correctly implemented and applied.

 ### 6.2.
 Integration Testing

-- **Combined Equations**: Test the integration of multiple equations working together.
+- **Combined Equations**: Test the integration of multiple equations working together, verifying that data is correctly shared via `Fields` and `Fluxes`.

+- **Mesh Geometry Validation**: Ensure that the mesh used in tests has valid geometry, avoiding zero distances between centroids.

-- **Boundary Conditions**: Validate that boundary conditions are correctly applied across different equations.
+- **Boundary Conditions**: Validate that boundary conditions are correctly applied across different equations, and that flux calculations adjust accordingly.

 ### 6.3.
 Benchmarking

 - **Standard Benchmarks**: Compare simulation results against canonical benchmarks from *Computational Fluid Dynamics* by T.J.
 Chung.

   - **Laminar Flow with Heat Transfer**: Validate energy equation implementation.

   - **Turbulent Flow Over a Flat Plate**: Assess turbulence model accuracy.

 ### 6.4.
 Validation with Analytical Solutions

-- **Manufactured Solutions**: Use method of manufactured solutions to test the code's ability to reproduce known solutions.
+- **Manufactured Solutions**: Use the method of manufactured solutions to test the code's ability to reproduce known solutions.

 - **Error Analysis**: Perform convergence studies to verify that the numerical error decreases at the expected rate with mesh refinement.

 ### 6.5.
 Performance Testing

 - **Scalability**: Test the code's performance on larger meshes to ensure efficiency.

 - **Profiling**: Identify and optimize any bottlenecks, particularly in flux and gradient calculations.

+### 6.6.
+Mesh Validation Tests

+- **Zero Distance Checks**: Include tests to ensure that no zero distances exist between cell centroids and face centroids, preventing division by zero errors.

+- **Geometry Integrity**: Test that geometry calculations (areas, volumes, normals) produce expected results for simple mesh configurations.

 ---